tomhughes87/DataStructures-Algorithms-javascript/README.md

 *Memory with linked list in it, the items and not stored or indexed in any order.
 BUT there is a "head"(0) and a tail(4)*
 - the head and tail are points and point to the reference memory spot, not to the value
+- each item has a value and a "next" that points to the next item in the list
+- node is the key word
 ```
 [ ] [ ] [ ] [ ] [2] [ ] [ ] [ ]
 [ ] [1] [ ] [ ] [ ] [ ] [ ] [ ]